Table of contents

 The NSpike software package is designed to run on 1 or more computers.
 For the purpose of these instructions, we are assuming that are four computers, although additional slave computers can be added and we are currently experimenting to determine whether a single non-RT slave computer is sufficient.
 The computers consist of

-These instructions should generalize to an arbitrary number of non-RT slave computers, as long as there is exactly one master computer and one RT slave computer.
+These instructions should generalize to an arbitrary number of slave computers, as long as there is exactly one master computer.
 Each computer handles part of the data processing, displaying or saving as described below.

 Tasks are divided among the computers as follows: